Alfresco/docs-alfresco/content-services/latest/install/zip/tomcat.md

             truststorePass="password" truststoreType="JCEKS"
             clientAuth="want" sslProtocol="TLS" />
         ```
+        When configuring the Tomcat connector, consider the following:

-        > **Note:** The keystore and truststore file locations in the above example will be created later, when you install and configure Alfresco Search Services.
+        * The keystore and truststore file locations in the above example will be created later, when you install and configure Alfresco Search Services.

-        > **Note:** If you're using a different keystore or truststore type other than the default, `JCEKS`, you must change the value in the properties file.
+        * If you're using a different keystore or truststore type other than the default, `JCEKS`, you must change the value in the properties file.

-        > **Note:** In Tomcat versions prior to 9 it was possible to use `org.apache.coyote.http11.Http11Protocol` as the protocol value, but now it has been removed.
+        * In Tomcat versions prior to 9 it was possible to use `org.apache.coyote.http11.Http11Protocol` as the protocol value, but now it has been removed.
 If you are using configuration from an old instance using a Tomcat version before 9, you need to update the connector protocol value.

-8. Save the `server.xml` file.
+9. Save the `server.xml` file.

 > **Important:** Remember to review and update the Connector details in `server.xml`, including the keystore and truststore file locations, after installing and configuring Alfresco Search Services.